IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-7.md

 * Work with microservices
 * Integrate SPL operators in a Python topology

-IBM Streams provide adapters to external systems, analytics and streaming primitives in SPL toolkits shipped with the IBM Streams product.
+IBM Streams provides adapters to external systems, analytics and streaming primitives in SPL toolkits shipped with the IBM Streams product.

 *When do you need to integrate SPL toolkits in your Python topology?*